Who Should Apply Using the Undergraduate Application?

 There Are Two Ways to Apply

-We recommend Montana residents use the Apply Montana application.
-The application is free for Montana residents and allows students to apply to multiple colleges in Montana at once.
+Planning to start at UM or Missoula College in fall 2027?
+The Apply Montana application for Montana residents is open now.
+Apply Montana is free for Montana residents and allows students to apply to multiple Montana colleges at once.

 Undergraduate Application Deadlines